Budapest Digital Nomad Guide (2026)

 - Paprika Vendéglő: For proper Hungarian fare

-Healthcare
+Healthcare Facilities

-- Travel/health insurance needed for non-EU visitors.
+- Travel/health insurance is needed for non-EU visitors.

 - EU: EHIC/GHIC card accepted for basic care.